LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ConversationTemplates/Overview.md

 sitesection: Documents
 categoryname: "Agent Experience & Bots"
 documentname: Conversation Builder
-subfoldername: Conversation Libraries
+subfoldername: Templates
-permalink: conversation-builder-conversation-libraries-overview.html
+permalink: conversation-builder-templates-overview.html
 indicator: both
 ---

 ### Introduction

-Conversation Libraries are a predefined set of industry vertical bots and their integration points that enable rapid adoption of automation.
+Conversation Templates are a predefined set of industry vertical bots and their integration points that enable rapid adoption of automation.

-Liveperson offers high quality, generic and end-to-end conversation Libraries for each vertical.
+Liveperson offers high quality, generic and end-to-end conversation templates for each vertical.
 This capability is extensible so you can refine the content & flows to match your conversational design needs & brand voice.

-Each conversational library consists of the following capabilities:
+Each conversational template consists of the following capabilities:

 * Intents associated with the use case